 Learn a little about

 Our mission is to eliminate preventable vision loss in children.
-Founded in 1970 the Children’s Eye Foundation (CEF) is the official foundation of the world’s largest physician organization dedicated to children’s eye care and adults with strabismus, the American Association for Pediatric Ophthalmology and Strabismus (AAPOS).
+Founded in 1970, the Children’s Eye Foundation of AAPOS (CEF/FAAPOS) is the official foundation of the world’s largest physician organization dedicated to children’s eye care and adults with strabismus, the American Association for Pediatric Ophthalmology and Strabismus (AAPOS).
 Our modern logo and mascot, SeeMore represent the ideals inspired by our founders — to help children see more, and the enduring wisdom to achieve this by educating parents and patients about the importance of early detection and timely treatment; and by fostering the training and research of pediatric ophthalmology and strabismus-expert physicians.

 Discover the Pediatric Ophthalmology and Strabismus

-These are the Heros.
-The Best of the Best.
+These are the heroes.
+The best of the best.

 Thank you to the Children’s Eye Foundation for all the information available for parents out there like me.
 Your website is a trusted resource for learning about what my child is experiencing.